irenealgi/readbelow/_posts/2016-04-06-six-reasons-to-read-fiction.md

 A film adaptation is just another reading of a story, someone else's interpretation - the film director's, the actors, even the make up artists.
 They usually involve many people, but not the reader.
 So when someone spots Emma Watson and claims she makes _the perfect Hermione Granger_, the reader feels cheated.
 Because that's not how _they_ imagined her to be.

-We live in a world where little is left to the imagination - from clear images of far away wars to TV shows featuring forensic doctors and porn (not necessarily at the same time, but maybe) -, and while there's nothing wrong with that, it's ruining our ability to imagine _things_.
+We live in a world where little is left to the imagination - from clear images of faraway wars to TV shows featuring forensic doctors and porn (not necessarily at the same time, but maybe) -, and while there's nothing wrong with that, it's ruining our ability to imagine _things_.
 Last time I checked, _imagining_ and _creating_ went hand in hand.
 If we lose our ability to imagine, we lose our ability to create new things.
 We lose our ability to move forward.

 **Fiction improves your use of language**